Derecho-Project/cascade/src/service/cs/README.md

 ## Using the Client CLI

 For experimentation and testing, you can use the client CLI, which offers a command-line interface for using the app.
-To build it, `cd` into the `cli` directory and do the following:

-1. Run `dotnet build`.

-2. Run the resulting executable: `./CascadeClientCLI`.
+It should be built as an executable `CascadeClientCLI` which you can move into a client node directory and run similarly to the C++ `cascade_client`.